How Dark Horse Candidate works

 The pledge model

 When you pledge, we collect your payment method and store it securely with Stripe.
 Your card is not charged at the time of pledging.
+You can cancel or modify your pledge at any time before a charge.

 Primary and general elections